w338/booruextractor/README.md

+#SUPPORT DISCONTINUED.
+But you are free to fork the project :)

 #Booru Extractor

 Firefox add-on for automatic extraction of images from image page of booru-like and other galleries.
 Files saved in a separate folders, for each gallery.